 New pages and content I'd like to add to the site.

-Add more photos and diagrams to notes.
+Add more photos and diagrams.

 Bugs